auth0/docs/articles/connections/passwordless/_init-passwordless-lock.md

 public: false
 ---

-Auth0 Lock Passwordless is a professional looking dialog that allows users to log in by receiving a one-time password via email or text message.
+Auth0 Lock Passwordless is a professional-looking dialog that allows users to log in after receiving a one-time password via email or text message.

-After installing [Lock Passwordless](https://github.com/auth0/lock-passwordless) you will have to initialize it with your clientId and domain.
-You can find this information at your [application settings](${uiAppSettingsURL}).
+After installing [Lock Passwordless](https://github.com/auth0/lock-passwordless), you must initialize it with your `Client Id` and `domain`.
+You can find this information on your [application settings](${uiAppSettingsURL}) page.